 Things to do in Koblenz

 What I loved most about Koblenz was the amazing view of the two rivers coming together at a small corner of the city.
 On one hand the mighty Rhine River and on the other the cute River Mosel which we’ve been following for a couple of days.
-The point where the rivers confluence is clearly visible as you see the different streams collide together.
+The point where the confluence of the rivers is located is clearly visible as you see the different streams collide together.
 Watch the smaller ships struggle to navigate from one river to the other.

 Other things to do in Koblenz are: